kimd98/kimd98/README.md

 ### Hi, my name is Lena 👋
-- 👩🏻‍💻 4th-year Computer Engineering student at UBC (expected to graduate in May of 2023)
+- 👩🏻‍💻 4th-year Computer Engineering student @ UBC (expected to graduate in May of 2023)
 - 🍎 Currently open to summer 2023 new grad opportunities!
 - 🌻 **Field of interests**: Embedded Software/Firmware Engineering & AR/VR Development